sirkhancision/dotfiles/README.md

 `xbps-install nnn`

-**lain-pink.png**: Wallpaper slightly edited by me, portraying Lain Iwakura from Serial Experiments Lain.
+**lain-pink.png**: Wallpaper slightly edited by me, portraying Lain Iwakura from Serial Experiments Lain. (with variant for laptops)

-**lain-white-lock.png**: Slightly modified version of the aforementioned wallpaper, for use on the lock screen.
+**lain-white-lock.png**: Slightly modified version of the aforementioned wallpaper, for use on the lock screen. (with variant for laptops)

 ![oomox-Merionette theme + black folder theme + Papirus icons](screenshots/2022-12-03_04-04-06.png)